What is a Storyboard?

 If you’d like to really pump up your digital storyboard, consider transferring your storyboard to your video-editing software of choice.
-You’ll be able to add music, dialogue, lighting effects, and more.
+You’ll be able to add film, dialogue, lighting effects, and more.
 You’ll still be using still images, but mimicking a pan effect can help add an air of movement.

 By creating an animatic you can also control the time spent on each frame of the storyboard.
 You can create long, lingering “shots” and intersperse quick jumps into the action.
 When finished, you’ll have a good idea of how long your movie will be and if you need to make any edits if you find yourself with a four-hour epic.

 Some of the best lines—dramatic, comedic, or otherwise—are often ad-libbed.
 “You’re going to need a bigger boat” from Jaws, “I’m King of the World” from Titanic, and “Leave the gun, take the cannoli” from The Godfather were reportedly variations from the original script.
 While the occasional one-off makes a scene memorable, it’s no way to shoot an entire movie.